Everything I Know About Optimizing Remote Workflows

 Ideally everybody on your team is taught and encouraged how to create functional SOPs with screenshots, Loom videos, and clear instructions.
 Partial participation is better than none, but baking documentation into team culture will ensure SOPs are always updated and relevant.

-Everybody on your team shouldn't know only how to teach the work they do, but also how to write an SOP that teaches what they do.
+Nobody on your team should have to re-teach the work they do to every new hire.
+That's an added responsibility keeping them from working on the work.
 Again, documentation is automation.
 An SOP written or recorded once can teach 10 new hires.

-The better your documentation library is the easier it will be to onboard new hires.
+The better your library of documentation the easier it will be to onboard new hires.

 3️⃣ Have a non-negotiable single source of truth